AlexMannDesigns/AlexMannDesigns/README.md

 - My programming education focused on C and Unix systems.
 My big projects were the shell programs linked below 👀 I'm currently learning Python 🐍

-- Having graduated from @Hive, Helsinki, I'm now looking for opportunities in software engineering.
+- Having graduated from @Hive, Helsinki, I'm now looking for opportunities in software engineering in Finland.
 Please get in touch if you think I'd be a good fit!

 - Also, I do web development!
 You can find some of my projects here on github, check out my codepen for front-end things: (www.codepen.io/kalimarrr)